94aharris/BrainExt/Python/PythonBasics.md

 - [ ] Objects and Polymorphism
 - [ ] Network Interfaces

+## Python 'Gotchas' ##

+- Indentation...
+- remember the :
+- Case Sensitive Methods and Functions

 ## Logic Parsing ##

     def isMyName(name):
         if (name.lower() == "Anthony") : return True
         else : return False

+- if statements are evaluated left first then (if false) the right is evaluated. thats why something like the below will **not** work (you will get an exception)

+      if not person or person.name == 'bob'

 ## Error Raising ##